ahmadhanyy/Mars-Rover/README.md

 ### Features
-- The rover can move forward and backward.
-- The rover can rotate left and right.
+- The rover can take commands to move forward and backward and rotate left and right.
-- The rover avoids obstacles and stops when it encounters one.
+- The rover avoids obstacles and stops when it face one.
-- The project uses a grid-based system to track rover position and direction.
+- The rover can find the shortest path to a given position avoiding the obstacles.

 ### Technologies Used
-- JavaScript (ES6)
+- JavaScript
-- Node.js (For running the JavaScript files)
+- Node.js
 - Jest (For unit testing)

 ### Prerequisites

-- **Node.js**: Ensure you have Node.js installed.
+- Node.js:  Ensure you have Node.js installed.

 ### How to Run